xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

   EXPECT_CALL(foo, Bar(DivisibleBy7()));
 ```

-You may improve the matcher message by streaming additional
+You may improve the matcher MpiMessage by streaming additional
 information to the `listener` argument in `MatchAndExplain()`:

 ```